-We call these Precursor Concepts and we organize them by Precursor Topics.
+We call these Precursor Concepts and each concept includes three key ideas.
 Precursor literally means “to come before,” and we believe that deep and meaningful engagement with these concepts must come before a child is ready to attend to the early mathematical Big Ideas in preschool.

 - We perceive attributes of the world around us through our senses.

 - Language allows us to describe attributes with increasing precision.

 - Recognizing attributes makes it possible to notice sameness and difference.

 - Noticing sameness and difference allows for matching, sorting, ordering and problem-solving.

 Pattern involves rhythm, sequence, and regularity that allows for prediction.

 - A pattern involves a set of defining elements.

 - Regularity occurs when the defining elements recur in sequence.

 - When a regular sequence begins, there is an expectation that it will include the defining elements.